Correctional Officer Entry-level Employment

 - No felony or certain misdemeanor convictions from any jurisdiction.

 You may download an application from this website - APPLICATION FOR DEPUTY CORRECTIONAL OFFICER (PDF) - or they are available to pick up during business hours at the following location:

 Will County Sheriff’s Merit Commission - Map to Location

 16911 W Laraway Rd - Suite 201, Joliet, IL

 A written test, C.A.T.
-(Corrections Agility Test), a 32-page long application, personality evaluation screening, a polygraph exam, an in-depth background investigation, and an interview with the Will County Merit Commission Board.
-After you successfully pass the test and interview you are placed on a certified list of applicants.
-Once certified you will be interviewed by the administrative staff at the ADF.
-You will then be sent for a full medical exam including a drug-screening test before being hired.
+(Corrections Agility Test), 32-page long application, personality evaluation screening, polygraph exam, in-depth background investigation, fingerprinted, and an interview with the Will County Merit Commission Board.
+You must successfully pass each step to continue in the process.
+If you are certified by the Merit Commission Board your file will be given to the Adult Detention Facility and you will be interviewed by administrative staff.
+You must pass this interview to be considered for hire.
+Please note: You will be sent for a full medical exam including a drug-screening test if you are offered the position.

 The written test component for the position of Correctional Officer is designed to measure the applicant’s proficiency in the following areas: